roots/sage/README.md

 ## Installation

-Clone the git repo - `git clone https://github.com/roots/roots.git` - or [download it](https://github.com/roots/roots/zipball/master) and then rename the directory to the name of your theme or website.
+Clone the git repo - `git clone https://github.com/roots/sage.git` and then rename the directory to the name of your theme or website.

 If you don't use [Bedrock](https://github.com/roots/bedrock), you'll need to add the following to your `wp-config.php` on your development installation: